 - "Some of the cases used very soft measurements for results like CTR, or visits to sites.
 These measures are a start but should not be the ultimate goal.
 There needs to be concrete business results." - "In addition to marketing goals, I would love to see business metrics tied to those goals.
 In other words, how was a \$10mm spend with a \$4mm uplift in sales really a win?
-Yes perception changed, or awareness rose, but how did it move the business?"
+Yes perception changed, or awareness rose, but how did it move the business?" - "Results need to be quantifiable and should be from real sources that can be verified."

+"Anticipate

+objections/questions and

+address them.

+Exhaustively eliminate

+variables.

-"Anticipate objections/question s and address them.
-Exhaustively eliminate variables.
-Prove your work led to your results."
+Prove your work led to

+your results."